giotramu/postcss-config/README.md

 });
 ```

-By design, the behaviour of the `extends` method is overwriting the existing array values completely rather than concatenating.
+By design, the behaviour of the `extends` method is overwriting the existing array values completely rather than concatenating them.

 ## Plugins